Portland, Maine: Fire department

-The Portland Fire Department (PFD) provides fire protection and emergency medical services to the city of Portland 24/7, 365.
+The Portland Fire Department (PFD) provides fire protection and emergency medical services to the city.
 Established on March 29, 1768, the PFD is made up of over 230 paid, professional firefighters and operates out of seven fire stations, located throughout the city, in addition to those staffed by "on-call" firefighters on Peaks Island, Great Diamond Island, Cushing Island and Cliff Island.
 The Portland Fire Department also operates an Airport Division Station at 1001 Westbrook St., at the Portland International Jetport, and a Marine Division Station, located at 54 Commercial St.

 Police

 The Portland Police Department is the largest municipal police department in the State of Maine.